israelias/resume-ux/README.md

 	- The accordion enforces users to accurately predict the outcome of their interaction by nature of the design

 #### Feedback
+> Making users aware of state changes in the system

 - Users Know Exactly What Has Happened, Is Happening and Will Happen
 	- Feedback is achieved by animation at both hover and click for appropriate CTAs.